-Let me show you with a friend’s example that doesn't involve mooching off your parents as an adult child.
+Let me show you how homeowners have lived for free with an example.
+It doesn't involve mooching off your parents as an adult child.

 How To Live For Free In An Expensive City